Batbaatar (Baka) Amgaa

 Impact of reintroduced wood bison herd on grassland vegetation diversity in Yukon

-Lori is involved in two separate grassland research projects.
-In the Dry Mixed Grass Prairie (DMG) of southern Alberta (on the Mattheis Research Ranch and in Dinosaur Provincial Park), she is researching whether Wet Areas Mapping (a LiDar based, digital elevation model of depth to water) can be used as a landscape-level tool for predicting patterns of invasion of non-native vascular plant species in grassland ecosystems of Alberta as part of a project entitled, Can Wet Areas Mapping (WAM) be used to predict invasive species in Dry Mixedgrass Prairie?
-Her thesis project, on the other hand, focuses on Yukon grasslands and the impact of a reintroduced wood bison herd on plant diversity.
+Lori has been involved in two separate grassland research projects.
+In the Dry Mixed Grass Prairie (DMG) of southern Alberta (on the Mattheis Research Ranch and in Dinosaur Provincial Park), she researched whether Wet Areas Mapping (a LiDar based, digital elevation model of depth to water) can be used as a landscape-level tool for predicting patterns of invasion of non-native vascular plant species in grassland ecosystems of Alberta as part of a project entitled, Can Wet Areas Mapping (WAM) be used to predict invasive species in Dry Mixedgrass Prairie?
+Her thesis project, on the other hand, focused on Yukon grasslands and the impact of a reintroduced wood bison herd on plant diversity.
 These northern grasslands are very different from prairie grasslands in that they occur in small pockets on south-facing hillsides within the boreal forest, yet they share many species and characteristics with the DMG prairie of Alberta.
 Both projects reflect her interest in unique and rare plant communities, rare species and the conservation of diversity.
 Together they encompass her love of her northern home, and of the spare, but rich, Dry Mixed Grass Prairie.
 Lori defended her thesis in June 2019.

 MSc (2015 - 2018)